What it measures

 Dimension: Physical Health Conditions

-Self-reported diabetes represents the population aged 12 years and older who report that they have been diagnosed by a health professional as diabetic.
-Diabetes is a growing public health concern, and is an important indicator of physical health because it is strongly connected to diet and lifestyle factors.
-Data from the Nurses Health Study suggests that 90% of diabetes cases could be prevented by improved nutrition, exercise and a healthy weight.
+Diabetes is a growing public health concern, and is an important indicator of physical health because Type 2 is strongly connected to diet and lifestyle factors.
+Data from the Nurses Health Study suggests that the majority of Type 2 diabetes cases could be prevented by improved nutrition, exercise and a healthy weight.

 Why this matters